ibm-cloud-docs/databases-for-postgresql/admin-connecting.md

 ibmcloud cdb cxn example-postgres -s
 ```

-The command will prompt for the admin password and then run the `psql` command line client to connect to the database.
+The command prompts for the admin password and then runs the `psql` command line client to connect to the database.

 If you have not installed the cloud databases plug-in, connect to your PostgreSQL databases using `psql` by giving it the "composed" connection string.
 It provides environment variables `PGPASSWORD` and `PGSSLROOTCERT`.
 Set `PGPASSWORD` to the admin's password and `PGSSLROOTCERT` to the path or file name for the self-signed certificate.